Turning Everyday Places into Playspaces

 How KABOOM!
 Drives Play Everywhere

 The Play Everywhere Playbook details our Play Everywhere design principals, and provide steps and examples for putting them into practice.

-To help more cities use Play Everywhere concepts as a solution for their communities, KABOOM! has activated our partners to launch programs and challenges to find, inspire, and build Play Everywhere concepts.
+KABOOM! has activated our partners to launch programs and challenges to find, inspire and make Play Everywhere concepts a reality.

 Gallery of Projects

-Our gallery of Play Everywhere projects is just a sample of the ideas happening across the US.
-Browse our gallery to gain inspiration for your own PLAYces-- here are a few examples to get you started.
+Our gallery is just a sample of the ideas happening across the U.S. Browse our gallery to gain inspiration for your own PLAYces-- here are a few examples to get you started.